 The key is to deliver the information prospects need at whatever stage of the buying process they may be at.
 Consumers need to build a level of trust before they will buy.
 The website should deliver the information they need to build that trust, including reviews and recommendations.
 Often, a simple website of only a few pages will suffice.

-LOCAL SEARCH ENGINE OPTIMISATION – The website needs to appear on page 1 Google when a prospect types in a relevant search phrase.
+LOCAL SEARCH ENGINE OPTIMISATION – The website needs to appear on the first page of the major search engines when a prospect types in a relevant search phrase.

 A Google my business listing has its limitations.
 The listing provides the briefest of details and not everyone will click through to the website.
-Some will ignore the Google my Business panel and dive straight into the organic results.
+Some will ignore the My Business panel and dive straight into the organic results.

-Driving the business website onto page 1 Google gives a business another chance to secure an enquiry or raise consumer awareness.
-But to get that Page1 position requires some level of search engine optimisation.
+Driving the business website onto the first page of the SERPS gives a business another chance to secure an enquiry or raise consumer awareness.
+But to get that position requires some level of search engine optimisation.